nhan2k0/NotITGInstaller/README.md

 This NSIS script compile binary in `output` folder
 <br>Setup Process:

-- Download game file from NotITG website using `NSCurl`
+- Download game file from NotITG website using `inetc`
 - Extract the game files using `NSISUnz`

 Optional Feature: